-- 1. A 63-credit Master of Arts in Mental Health Counseling, offered at both campuses - 2.
-A 61-credit Master of Arts in Marriage and Family Therapy, only at the Rockland Campus
+- 1. A 63-credit Master of Arts in Mental Health Counseling, NYC and online - 2.
+A 61-credit Master of Arts in Marriage and Family Therapy, NYC Campus

 Purpose: The purpose of the Master of Arts in Mental Health Counseling and the Master of Arts in Marriage and Family Therapy is to provide a comprehensive academic and training program to prepare individuals seeking employment as clinicians in mental health settings such as hospitals, social service agencies, private practice, and church counseling centers.